Businesses in Luxembourg are generally and historically conducted through limited liability companies with the following corporate form:

 Depreciation may be achieved as follows:

-Luxembourg administrative circulars provide for the depreciation rate of certain specific assets.
+Luxembourg administrative circulars provide for the depreciation rate of certain assets.
 No specific rates have been established for the straight-line method given that the rate depends on the period of utilisation of the asset.
 The general applicable rates are as follows:

 When the relevant asset is transferred or disposed of, the capital gain or loss is determined as the difference between what is received upon disposal of the asset and the tax value of the asset itself (ie, its historical cost minus the depreciation and devaluation previously deducted).